bbqsrc/static_init/README.md

  - destructors without priority are the first called;
  - destructors with priority 65535 are the last called.

+# Supported platforms

+  Any platforms where the target executable file format is ELF (unixes: linux, android, bsd, ...), Windows and macos and ios.
+Webassembly is not supported.
+Priorities are not supported on macos and ios.

 # Safety

-  Use of the *functionnalities provided by this library are inherently unsafe*.
+  *Functionnalities provided by this library are inherently unsafe*.
 During execution of a constructor, any access to variable initialized with a lower or equal priority will cause undefined behavior.
 During execution of a destructor any access to variable droped with a lower or equal priority will cause undefined behavior.

-  This is actually the reason to be of the priorities: this is the coder own responsability to ensure that no access is performed to lower or equal priorities.
+  This is actually the reason to be of priorities: this is the coder own responsability to ensure that no access is performed to statics with lower or equal priorities.

  ```rust
  use static_init::dynamic;